Baylor rocked by wave after wave of ugly allegations

 Baylor academics have been put on notice as well.

-The Southern Association of College and Schools, a leading university-accrediting body, has said it will be closely monitoring Baylor in 2017 on standards for student support services, institutional control of athletics and whether the campus is a safe and secure environment.
+The Southern Association of College and Schools, a leading university-accrediting body, has said it will closely monitor Baylor in 2017 on standards for student support services, institutional control of athletics and whether the campus is a safe and secure environment.

 ---